-Mydentist - Chapeltown Road - Chapeltown is in Leeds and provides NHS and private dental care and treatment for adults and children.
+Parish Dental Practice is in Leeds and provides NHS and private dental care and treatment for adults and children.

-Due to the nature of the premises, access for people who use wheelchairs and those with pushchairs would be difficult.
-People who use wheelchairs and those with pushchairs would be signposted to a local sister practice which has level access.
+There is level access to the practice for people who use wheelchairs and those with pushchairs.
 Car parking spaces are available near the practice.

-The dental team includes three dentists, five dental nurses, one dental hygienist and therapist, three receptionists and a practice manager.
-The practice has three treatment rooms.
+The dental team includes five dentists, six dental nurses (three of whom are trainees), two receptionists and a practice manager.
+The practice has five treatment rooms.

 The practice is owned by a company and as a condition of registration must have a person registered with the CQC as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Mydentist - Chapeltown Road - Chapeltown is the practice manager.
+The registered manager at Parish Dental Practice is the practice manager.

-During the inspection we spoke with two dentists, three dental nurses and the practice manager.
+During the inspection we spoke with two dentists, two dental nurses, the practice owner and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.